 Mid M-type stars (M2 - M4) were strongly underrepresented in the initial Kepler sample and later M-types (M4-M8) completely inexistent.
 The habitable zones of such stars have orbital periods of a few days, thus enabling several potential transit detections within each K2 pointing.
-We propose three samples of well identified M stars around the K2 position that can be efficiently followed-up with CARMENES.
-The first sample is composed of bright and extremely high priority targets that (hopefully) other groups might have already proposed.
-The second sample is composed of M-dwarfs for which we have verified their spectral type through the CARMENES preparatory observational campaigns but are a bit fainter.
-The third sample (~200 objects) consists on all stars in the field that are likely to be unclassified late-type M dwarfs.
-They have been selected by assuming high proper motion (>100 mas/yr), brightness (V<15) and color (V-K>2.5) using the 'SIMBAD search criteria' form.
+We propose two samples of well identified M stars around the K2 Field 1 position that can be efficiently followed-up with CARMENES.
+The first sample is composed of bright and high priority targets that are confirmed M-dwarfs and should have the highest priority (K2_Field01_a.xls).
+The second sample is composed of M-dwarf candidate stars selected by high proper motion (>100 mas/yr) or parallax (>20 mas), brightness (Kmag<13) and color (V-K>2.5) using the 'SIMBAD search criteria' form.
+This second sample(K2_Field01_b.xls) contains many M5-M8 dwarf candidates that were non-existing in the original Kepler sample.

 If this program is eventually selected, the CARMENES consortium will be happy to discuss with the K2 science team how to organize follow-up and potential exploitation of this sample.
+We have established a dedicated working group to promptly analyze the data (Co-Is of this proposal).